schuelermine/PS-Ballchasing-Api-Client/README.md

 ## Usage prerequisites

-- a stable version of
+A stable version of PowerShell 7.0+
-  - PowerShell 7.0+

 ## Usage